Mercury13/unicodia/README.md

 ## Egyptian
 * Legacy hieroglyphs are done with the same attention as core
-* Extended hieroglyphs just somehow resemble the sample image
+* Hieroglyphs w/o description just somehow resemble the sample image, no efforts are made to make them look exactly
 * Same if the sample image is not in harmony with description

 ## Data